Hasrat Jaipuri: Personal life

 Jaipuri invested his earnings in real estate or rental property, on his wife's advice.
 Thanks to earnings from these properties, his financial condition was sound, and therefore he could devote his time as a lyricist.
 He was survived by two sons and a daughter who live in Mumbai.
 His sister Bilqis Malik was married to music director Sardar Malik and is the mother of composer Anu Malik.

-He has two sons & a daughter, Akhtar Hasrat Jaipuri and Asif Hasrat Jaipuri & Kishwar Jaipuri.
-Aadil, Amaan, Aamir & Faiz Jaipuri are his grandsons.
+He has two sons and a daughter, Akhtar Hasrat Jaipuri, Asif Hasrat Jaipuri and Kishwar Jaipuri.
+Aadil, Amaan, Aamir and Faiz Jaipuri are his grandsons.